Skip to main content

 Authentication

 Witboost MCP server implements the OAuth 2.1 IETF standard.
-See MCP Auth specification for more informations.
+See MCP Auth specification for more information.

 The protocol requires that the auth APIs are exposed to MCP Client that we want to support.
 You can configure the list of allowed origins: